Erie, Colorado: Arts and culture

 There is an active group of artists in Erie; the Arts Coalition of Erie (a 501(c)(3) represents about 70 artists, or approximately 60% of the artists in town.
 There are good venues for art at the Erie Community Center and High Plains Library, and shows change about every two months.

 The Art Center of Erie (known as the A.C.E.) at 625 Pierce Street in Old Town Erie is open for visual and performing arts programs and is operated by the Arts Coalition of Erie.
 Classes and events are held year round at the site (an old children's library owned by the Town of Erie) leased by the Arts Coalition of Erie.

 Transport

 The town has an airport, the Erie Municipal Airport.

-Yet there are no major highway or interstate that goes through Erie, I-25, State Highway 7, and State Highway 52 are the main transportation on road for Erie.
+I-25 to the east, E470 to the south, State Highway 7, and State Highway 52 are the major roads for transportation through Erie.